The Thomistic Seminar: Aquinas and Contemporary Ethics

-The 9th annual Thomistic Seminar for graduate students in philosophy and related disciplines will examine themes in Christianity and Metaphysics, particularly in the work of Thomas Aquinas.
+The 10th annual Thomistic Seminar for graduate students in philosophy and related disciplines will study Aquinas and Contemporary Ethics.

 Location: Princeton, New Jersey